 In contrast, Microsoft Flight Simulator, X-Plane’s biggest rival, uses lookup tables to determine flight drag and lift.
 This works well for existing aircraft where the table data is already known.
 It is less effective for creating new aircraft or predicting the reaction of an airplane in experimental situations.

-While X-Plane is a paid product, the free demo version of X-Plane 10 Global has the same aircraft, flight model and technology.
-However, it is limited to Seattle-area scenery and will ignore joystick signals after 15 minutes.
+While X-Plane is a paid product, the free demo version of X-Plane 12 has the same aircraft, flight model, and technology.

 X-Plane’s powerful flight dynamics model allowed the developers to create a wide variety of aircraft.
 Users can choose from single and multi-engine planes like the McDonnell Douglas KC-10 Extender, Boeing 747-400, and Lockheed Martin/Boeing F-22 Raptor; the Space Shuttle; helicopters such as the Bell 47 and Sikorsky S-61; VTOLS such as the Bell-Boeing V-22 Osprey and much more.
-Users have developed over 1400 additional aircraft which can be downloaded from X-Plane.org and other sites.
+Users have developed over 1400 additional aircraft which can be downloaded from our own file library here or X-Plane.org and other sites.
 Enthusiasts can even design, build, and contribute their own aircraft.

-X-Plane’s accurate flying characteristics make it perfect for scientists and engineers studying the reactions of both fixed and rotary-wing aircraft.
+X-Plane’s accurate flying characteristics make it perfect for scientists and engineers to study the reactions of both fixed and rotary-wing aircraft.
 Pilots can keep their skills sharp by using different airplanes and helicopters, and aviation hobbyists can experiment with flight dynamics.

 X-Plane’s unparalleled flight dynamics model, gorgeous graphics, wide geographic coverage, depth of aircraft selection, versatile weather and systems handling, extensibility in the form of add-on aircraft and scenery, and realistic flying experience make it the “go-to” flight simulator for a legion of experienced pilots and new flyers.